 Michele Hillen-Noufer - Executive Director

-Michele Hillen-Noufer, M.Ed., AEA, SAG is the Executive Director for Nor Cal School of the Arts.
-She is a member of Actors Equity Association, SAG/AFTRA and has a Masters degree in Education.
+Michele Hillen-Noufer, M.Ed., AEA, SAG is the Executive Director for NorCal School of the Arts.
+She is a member of the Actors' Equity Association and SAG/AFTRA and has a master's degree in education.
 Michele worked as a professional actor for over 25 years doing theatre, film, and television across the country and internationally.
-She has directed, taught, and choreographed professional theatre, as well as theatre for young people.
-Michele has a passion for helping young people achieve their goals in the performing arts as well as providing theatre arts education to schools including arts integration opportunities for students with learning differences.
-Michele is an arts integration specialist and keeps her skills current by teaching at Nor Cal, local elementary schools as well as providing workshops and professional development opportunities for conferences and in-services for Educators.
+She has directed, taught, and choreographed professional theatre and theatre for young people.
+Michele has a passion for helping young people achieve their goals in the performing arts as well as providing theatre arts education to schools, including arts integration opportunities for students with learning differences.
+Michele is an arts integration specialist and keeps her skills current by teaching at NorCal and local elementary schools and providing workshops and professional development opportunities for conferences and in-services for educators.
 She has been a member of the Sacramento State University’s Academic Talent Search faculty since 2012.
-For fifteen years Michele grew STC School of the Arts and created several programs while training many young theatre makers, storytellers & amazing humans who will go on to make their mark in the Arts field and beyond.
-Michele is a founding Board Member for SARA, the Sacramento Alliance for Regional Arts whose mission is to advocate for the regional Arts Sector of the Sacramento area.
+For 15 years, Michele grew STC School of the Arts and created several programs while training many young theatre makers, storytellers, and amazing humans who will go on to make their mark in the arts field and beyond.
+Michele is a founding board member for SARA, the Sacramento Alliance for Regional Arts, whose mission is to advocate for the regional arts sector of the Sacramento area.